nrfconnect/sdk-nrf/doc/nrf/protocols/thread/configuring.rst

 * :kconfig:option:`CONFIG_OPENTHREAD_JOINER` to ``y``.

+  When you set the :kconfig:option:`CONFIG_OPENTHREAD_JOINER` Kconfig option, the :kconfig:option:`CONFIG_SHELL_STACK_SIZE` Kconfig option is automatically increased to ``3168``, meaning the shell stack size is set to 3 KB.

 You can also configure how the commissioning process is to be started.
 The following options are available:

-* Start automatically after the Joiner powers up.
+* Provisioning starts automatically after the Joiner powers up.
   To configure this option, configure the :kconfig:option:`CONFIG_OPENTHREAD_JOINER_AUTOSTART` option for the Joiner device.
-* Start from the application.
+* Provisioning is started when the application makes a call to the OpenThread API.
-* Trigger by Command Line Interface commands.
+* Provisioning is started by using Command Line Interface commands.
-  In this case, the shell stack size must be increased to at least 3 KB by setting the following option:

-  * :kconfig:option:`CONFIG_SHELL_STACK_SIZE` to ``3168``.

 For more details about the commissioning process, see `Thread Commissioning on OpenThread portal`_.